wp-plugins/thinktwit/readme.txt

 = How can I style ThinkTwit? =

-ThinkTwit uses the widget API so should be style correctly by your theme.
+ThinkTwit uses the widget API so should be styled correctly by your theme.
 You may, however, wish to make minor CSS changes.
 If so you should find the following information handy:

 * ThinkTwit essentially outputs tweets as a list
-* The list container can be access using ol.thinkTwitTweets
+* The list container can be accessed using `ol.thinkTwitTweets`
+* All tweets can be accessed using `ol.thinkTwitTweets li.thinkTwitTweet`
+* Individual tweets can be accessed using `ol.thinkTwitTweets #tweet-n` where n is the number of the tweet
+* Odd and even tweets can be accessed using `ol.thinkTwitTweets li.thinkTwitOdd` and `ol.thinkTwitTweets li.thinkTwitEven` accordingly
-* Each tweet can be accessed using ol.thinkTwitTweets li.thinkTwitTweet
+* The author within a tweet can be accessed using `ol.thinkTwitTweets li.thinkTwitTweet a.thinkTwitAuthor`
-* The author within a tweet can be accessed using ol.thinkTwitTweets li.thinkTwitTweet a.thinkTwitAuthor
+* The author suffix within a tweet can be accessed using `ol.thinkTwitTweets li.thinkTwitTweet a.thinkTwitSuffix`
+* The content of a tweet can be accessed using `ol.thinkTwitTweets li.thinkTwitTweet a.thinkTwitContent`
-* The published time within a tweet can be accessed using ol.thinkTwitTweets li.thinkTwitTweet span.thinkTwitPublished
+* The published time within a tweet can be accessed using `ol.thinkTwitTweets li.thinkTwitTweet span.thinkTwitPublished`
-* The "no tweets" message can be accessed using ol.thinkTwitTweets li.thinkTwitNoTweets
+* The "no tweets" message can be accessed using `ol.thinkTwitTweets li.thinkTwitNoTweets`
+* The AJAX error message ("Error: Unable to display tweets") can be accessed using `p.thinkTwitError'

 = How do I stop caching in caching engines such as WP Super Cache? =